Blogger Hunts 2007 Encore by ckoh, AD, renroc, 2R&1I, claire, ckloh

 On another note, will be happy to try out your riddles!

-by claire July 12, 2007 at 5:55 pmclaire dear, listen to the Doctor.
+15. claire dear, listen to the Doctor.
 Don’t give up.
 Don’t confuse yourself by thinking of so many Qs at the same time.
 One Q at a time.
 If you give up, you will only end up hating yourself when I reveal the answers!

 Q. Phony COC for example got stuck in the middle of this.